sarahciston/codingcare/posts/guide.md

 Your documentation can be friendly and fun to read.
 Imagine your documentation audience as a younger version of yourself, eager to know what you now know.
 How did you get here?
 What would be important for them to understand about what you've done in order to replicate it?
 What 'gotchas' and assumptions can you help them avoid?
 Don't take for granted what might feel intuitive to you.

 Your documentation may be easiest to write if you compile it as a diary of your process along the way.
 Keep a `README.md` file open alongside your working code and make note each day of where you start and stop, what problems you encounter and solve, any libraries and tutorials you use, plus whether they work or not.
 Include links to resources and wild ideas.
-You can clean these notes up later for a general public or keep them for your own reference.
-[CITEAndy]
+You can clean these notes up later for a general public or keep them for your own reference.[^Andy]

+[^Andy]: A brilliant tip from Andy Rutkowski, data visualization specialist at USC Libraries.

 For examples of good documentation, I looked to models like the Processing and P5.js community that puts emphasis on access and connecting new coders with approachable information in multiple mediums.
 Check out the [P5.js wiki](https://github.com/processing/p5.js/wiki), which includes a guide for new contributors as well as tutorials for beginning and intermediate projects.
 Another great example of documentation is [The Rust Programming Language Book](https://doc.rust-lang.org/stable/book/), which walks you step-by-step through learning an entire coding language, with thoughtful explanations along the way.